mlanza/ai-literacy/201/12-exposing-waypoints.md

 The trick is to treat those moments—where you intervene, steer, or clarify—as more than one-off events.
 They’re often signals worth preserving.

 You’ll only see them if you’re looking.
 But once you do, you can start boxing them up: the reusable prompt that calibrated the right tone, the checklist you surfaced while refining structure, the “note to self” that turned into a house rule for future projects.
+This is artifact curation in action—keeping the pieces of judgment you’ve already paid for in time and attention.

 In this particular run, maybe you realized you were constantly correcting for overly abstract intros—so you wrote a note about grounding content in user context.
 Maybe you came up with a better way to frame feedback for stakeholder summaries.
 Maybe the AI helped you generate a style checklist that will save you half an hour next time.

 Those pieces aren’t just leftovers.
-They’re **fuel** for your next project—modular, portable specs that let your past effort compound over time.
+They’re fuel for your next project—modular, portable specs that let your past effort compound over time.

-That’s the shift.
-You’re no longer starting from scratch.
-You’re building a system.

 ### This Is Not a Shortcut—It’s Training in Disguise